The Aeon,

 Image is by Enrique Meseguer or darksouls1, from Pixabay.

-The subject of the poem is the same being as the lyrical self of the above, earlier epigram, who is no longer a prisoner of the dimensions, for the shell bursts and the being is liberated.
-The Aeon here is the impersonator of the cosmic principle, the Source of the Gnostics, who alone rules everything.
+The subject of the poem is a being identical with the lyrical self of the above, earlier epigram, who is no longer a prisoner of the dimensions, because the shell bursts and the being is freed: this is the poem of Ascent.

 The shell of petrified dimensions